nathanjessen/nathanjessen.github.io/_pages/about.md

 - I provide **high quality work** and work fast, my hourly rates are based on this to be fair to both of us.

-- Consider a proper timeframe that is doable for you and me.
+- Consider a proper time frame that is doable for you and me.
 If I don't receive the necessary deliverables on time, the agreed upon project deadline will be void and will need to be readdressed to ensure I have enough time to do the development.

 ## Dear Recruiters,